-Effective contribution to building an advanced economy based on sound planning in accordance with appropriate economic policies.Reality and following an advanced scientific approach in preparing economic curricula
+Effective contribution to building an advanced economy based on sound planning in accordance with economic policies that suit reality.
+And following an advanced scientific approach in preparing economic curricula

 2. Program message

 The objective need of the public and private sectors requires the formulation of economic plans and programmes at the micro and macro levels and the development of policies to achieve a set of economic and social objectives according to priorities embodied by the necessities and available capabilities.
 Here, it is necessary to prepare specialised cadres to conduct economic research and studies in a way that contributes to deepening economic awareness and maximising the economic and social benefits of available resources.